Dwight-Studio/JArmEmu/README.md

 highlighting, intelligent auto-completion, memory, stack and register monitoring...

-You can write your program using ARMv7 instructions and commonly used GNU directives, and watch the simulator execute it with details on any execution step.
+You can write your program using ARMv7 instructions and commonly used GNU directives, and watch the simulator execute it with details on any step.

 > [!NOTE]
 > The implemented instruction set is available directly in the simulator (Help > See instructions...).